Tripura: Government and politics

 The main political parties are the Bharatiya Janata Party (BJP), the Left Front, the All India Trinamool Congress and Indian National Congress along with regional parties like the IPFT and INPT.
 Until 1977, the state was governed by the Indian National Congress.
 The Left Front was in power from 1978 to 1988, and then again from 1993 to 2018.
 In 1988–93, the Congress and Tripura Upajati Juba Samiti were in a ruling coalition.
 In the 2013 Tripura Legislative Assembly election, the Left Front won 50 out of 60 seats in the Assembly.
 The 2018 assembly election resulted in loss for the Left Front; the Bharatiya Janata Party won an overall majority in the state, resulting in the end of the Communist Party's uninterrupted twenty-five year rule.
 The BJP won 44 out of 60 seats in the Assembly by coalition with the IPFT.
 The CPI (M) only got 16 seats and Indian National Congress lost by huge margins in all constituencies.

+The 2023 assembly election resulted in re-election of the BJP government,which won 33 out of 60 seats in the Assembly by coalition with the IPFT.
+The TMP emerged as the second largest party and the Left Front won just 11 seats and was pushed to third place.

 Communism in the state had its beginnings in the pre-independence era, inspired by freedom struggle activities in Bengal, and culminating in regional parties with communist leanings.
 It capitalised on the tribal dissatisfaction with the mainstream rulers, and has been noted for connection with the "sub-national or ethnic searches for identity".

 Since the 1990s, there has been an ongoing irredentist Tripura rebellion, involving militant outfits such as the National Liberation Front of Tripura and the All Tripura Tiger Force (ATTF); terrorist incidents involving the ATTF claimed a recorded number of 389 victims in the seven-year period from 1993 to 2000.
 The Armed Forces (Special Powers) Act, 1958 (AFSPA) was first enforced in Tripura on 16 February 1997 when terrorism was at its peak in the state.
-Ever since then, the Act, as per its provisions, was reviewed and extended every six months.
+The Act, as per its provisions, was subsequently reviewed and extended every six months.
 However, in view of the improvement in the situation and fewer terrorist activities being reported, the Tripura government in June 2013 reduced operational areas of the AFSPA to 30 police station areas.
-The last six-month extension to AFSPA was given in November 2014, and after about 18 years of operation, it was repealed on 29 May 2015.
+The last six-month extension to AFSPA was approved in November 2014, and after about 18 years of operation, it was repealed on 29 May 2015.